Research Team

 Georgie (she/her) resides on the traditional lands of the Bunurong People in Bayside Melbourne.

-Georgie has a background in physiotherapy, research and project management and enjoys the opportunity to use these skills in her role as Healthy Trajectories Research Operations Manager and Project Manager of the team’s Upper Limb Trials.
+Georgie has a background in physiotherapy, research and project management and enjoys the opportunity to use these skills in her role as Healthy Trajectories Research Manager.

 Georgie is driven by a desire to minimise the impact that health conditions have on a person’s ability to participate fully in all aspects of life.
 Broadly, Georgie’s clinical and research interests include: